cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

     "In digital environments, hyperreading has become a necessity.
 It enables a reader quickly to construct landscapes of associated research fields and subfields; it shows ranges of posibilities; it identifies texts and passages most relevant to a given query; and it easily juxtaposes many different texts and passages."

     "May involved with changes in brain architecture that makes close reading more difficult to achieve."

+    Hyperlinks tend to degrade comprehension rather ahn enhance it -- but how is this defined?